-One of the most popular types of programming languages is OOP.
-Much of the world runs on this paradigm, and if you’ve just started into your tech career you may be expected to know the answers to some OOP interview questions.
+One of the most popular types of programming languages is OOP–that is, object-oriented programming.
+Much of the world runs on this paradigm.
+And if you’ve just started your tech career, you may be expected to know the answers to some OOP interview questions.

 What is OOP?

 OOP stands for Object-Oriented Programming, and it’s a type of programming paradigm.
 Languages that are object-oriented focus on objects rather than logic alone.
 Objects can hold both data and code, and in many OOP languages, almost everything is an object.

 These objects can interact with each other, and with themselves.
 This is the counterpart to the other main branch of programming: functional programming.
 In functional programming languages, the focus is on the flow of information and has immutable variables.

 OOP Interview Questions

 Now that we have some foundation in what object-oriented programming is all about, let’s finally get to the list of OOP interview questions.

 What is abstraction?

 With data abstraction, one can pull a small amount of relevant data from a larger amount of data.
 This allows you to see and use only the important information and leave some implementation details hidden out of the way.